RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Methodology

 \subsection{Measurement of Driving Context}

-The boundary of the ego vehicle is presented by a multi-circle model according to their lengths.
-All the following distances are calculated minus the nearest circle radius.
-Three Euler distances are measured, the distance to the closest reference lane $d_{ref}$, the distance to the traffic light $d_{tl}$, and the distance to static traffic obstacles $d_{sdf}$.
-The raw measurements are denoted as $\mathcal{D} = [d_{ref},d_{sdf},d_{tl}]$.
+The boundary of the ego vehicle is presented by a multi-circle model according to their lengths, which means all distances are calculated with several circles representing the outline of traffic participants.
+Three Euler distances are measured, the distance to the closest reference lane $d_{ref}$, the distance to the traffic light $d_{tl}$, including the distance to static traffic obstacles $d_{sdf}$.
+The raw measurements are denoted as $\mathcal{D} = [d_{ref},d_{sdf},d_{tl}]^\top$.
 The elements are mapped to the value space of the signed risk map by

 where $\beta$ and $\lambda$ are generated by an MLP regarding each encoded context feature.
 The probability of collision with dynamic vehicles of each sample at time step t is